mark11748/Review3C/README.md

 ### Setup/Installation
 * Download from GitHub.
+* import the two databases at the top level directory into MAMP
+* Use terminal command, "dotnet restore" in "HairSalon.Solutions/HairSalon".
-* Use terminal command, "dotnet run" at top-level directory of project.
+* Use terminal command, "dotnet run" in "HairSalon.Solutions/HairSalon".
 * Enter URL given into your preferred browser

 ### Technologies Used